 Without the bunching strategy, you would have claimed the standard deduction in 2018 and 2019.
 By utilizing the bunching strategy, your deductions were greater than the standard deduction in 2018, so you itemized and took advantage of the larger deduction.
 Then in 2019, you take the standard deduction.
 The net effect was a reduced tax bill compared to taking the standard deduction in both years.

 NOTE: The CARES Act provides a new charitable deduction available to individual taxpayers that do not itemize.
-The “universal deduction” allows an above-the-line deduction of up to $300 per individual.
+The “universal deduction” allows an above-the-line deduction of up to $300.
 The donation must be a cash donation.

 Tax-loss harvesting is a common strategy in non-retirement accounts.
 You sell securities at a loss to realize a short- or long-term capital loss.
 The realized losses may be used to offset capital gains and/or up-to $3,000 of earned income.
 There are numerous reasons to consider tax-loss harvesting; below is just one example.